 - Do not overlook the appearance of the board.
 Look for ingredients that will add pops of color like reds, greens, or purples.
 The last thing you want is a dull board of all brown items.
 Consider the color pops that dried fruits or fresh fruits could add.

 - Put a label next to everything so people know what they are eating.
 Including names can also spur conversations between guests about which cheeses or meats they liked the most.

 - Every item needs its own serving utensil so that flavors do not mix haphazardly.
 Do not make guests use the same serving spoon for multiple spreads!

 - Décor.
 Add a small decorative touch.
-Sprigs of herbs can bring a more natural element, or twinkle lights can brighten the table and draw attention to your board.
+Sprigs of fresh herbs can bring a more natural element, or twinkle lights can brighten the table and draw attention to your board.

-Presentation is everything with a charcuterie board.
+Presentation is everything with a perfect charcuterie board.
 The last thing you want to do is cram everything on a tiny board and have all of your flavors mix, while food falls off onto the table.
 Use as many boards as you need to comfortably fit everything.
 Mix and match boards of different sizes and shapes.
 It adds personality.
 If you want to be really unique you can even combine boards of different materials or colors.